aron/soak.js/README.md

 typeof SubClass.staticMethod   //=> "function"
 ```

-A `__super__` property is made available to all child classes that points to
-the parent `prototype` object.
-This can be used in methods to call the parent.
+Calling parent methods is the same as pure prototypal inheritance, just call the
+parent method using `.call()` or `.apply()` passing in `this` as the first argument
+to set the appropriate context.

 ```javascript
 // Original function to inherit from.